EMMI-Jet-RRTF/web/docs/index.md

 # Instructions on GSI cluster use

-For a workshop account on the GSI HPC facility contact Peter Jacobs.
-You will be assigned a unique gues account.
+For a workshop account on the GSI HPC facility contact Peter Jacobs, who will assign you a unique guest account.

 To log on to the facility: